 If you refer to the chart from the previous section, you can see that FanTeam scoring is effectively the same as FPL with a few subtle differences.
 I’ll run through the ones you should pay attention to:

-- Impact Points – in FanTeam your player will gain an impact point if they win the period that they’re on the pitch e.g. If Brighton are winning 1-0 and Trossard comes off at 70 minutes then they concede a goal, Trossard will still get an impact point.
-However, if the player lose the period that they’re on the pitch then they will receive a negative impact point.
-This has a major impact in both the Season Long and Daily games, as these impact points can boost your score by up to 11-points and you need to favour the teams most likely to win.
+- Impact Points – in FanTeam your player will gain an impact point if they win the period that they’re on the pitch e.g. If Brighton are winning 1-0 and Trossard comes off at 70 minutes then they concede a goal, Trossard will still get 0.3 impact points.
+However, if the player lose the period that they’re on the pitch then they will receive 0.3 negative impact points.
+This has an impact in both the Season Long and Daily games, as these impact points can boost your score by up to 3.3-points and when you’re debating over two players, you should favour the team most likely to win.

 - Foul leading to goal – this is also something to watch out for and you want to avoid defensive players that tend to make rash challenges who can’t stay on their feet.